 17. Clean out your clutter drawer.

-18. Write out your memories from the year.
+18. Make time to write out your memories from this year as you are preparing for the new year.

 As you’re preparing for the new year, take a few minutes to reflect on the past year.